 - Grapeseed or peanut oil for frying

-- Pour oil into skillet to a depth of 1/8 inch.
-Heat slowly over medium to about 365 degrees F. While oil is heating, use the fork to stir the panko breadcrumbs, beaten eggs, potato starch, salt and pepper into the potato shreds.
-You can add salt and pepper to taste.
+Pour oil into skillet to a depth of 1/8 inch.
+Heat slowly over medium to about 365 degrees F. While oil is heating, use the fork to stir the panko breadcrumbs, beaten eggs, dry potato starch (optional), salt and pepper into the potato shreds.
+The dry potato starch helps to hold the latkes together, but it's not required.
+Add salt and pepper to taste.
 I add about 3/4 tsp of salt and a 1/4 tsp of pepper.
 You can sprinkle on more salt to taste after cooking, if desired.
 Take care to make sure the egg and seasonings are fully mixed throughout the potato shreds.

 Scoop up 3 tablespoons of the potato mixture.
 I do this by using a 1/4 cup measuring cup and filling it 3/4 of the way full.